wahur666/ConquestFrontierWarsRay-mirror/docs/menu1-opening-migration-checklist.md

 - [x] menu-opening scene boot path in the app
 - [ ] opening-screen verification pass

+Post-slice work now implemented beyond the original narrow opening-only scope:

+- [x] `helpMenu` authored about modal is wired from the opening screen
+- [x] `GT_CREDITS` full-screen credits scene is wired from the about modal
+- [x] `Esc` on the opening screen opens an authored exit-confirm modal
+- [x] `Quit` on the opening screen exits directly

 ## Work Checklist

 ### 1. Viewport Root